 What is a School Climate Survey for Teachers?

-A school climate survey for teachers is a research-based tool that collects feedback from educators about their work environment.
-It measures perceptions of leadership, collaboration, safety, staff morale, and overall school culture.
-This feedback helps school leaders make informed decisions to improve conditions for staff and students.
+A school climate survey for teachers is a research-backed tool that gathers structured feedback from educators about their work environment.
+These surveys measure perceptions of leadership, collaboration, safety, morale, and school-wide support systems.
+The insights help school and district leaders make data-informed decisions that improve both staff well-being and student outcomes.

 • Physical and emotional safety